RachelSa/regenerating-dinosaurs/README.md

  - [Github account](https://github.com/)
  - [A Heroku account and Heroku app created with Heroku Scheduler](https://github.com/RachelSa/regenerating-dinosaurs#part-1-using-the-admin-dashboard-create-a-heroku-app-with-the-heroku-scheduler-add-on)

  Before beginning this tutorial, you must have a Rails 5 application stored in a Github repository.
-Note that Heroku requires a PostgreSQL database (Rails apps are created with a SQLite database by default).
+Note that in order to deploy on Heroku, the app must have a PostgreSQL database (Rails apps are created with a SQLite database by default).

- If you don't have an existing app, you can fork and clone this Github repository, which includes a demo app with a rake file.
+ If you don't have an existing app, you can [fork and clone](https://help.github.com/articles/fork-a-repo/) this Github repository, which includes a demo app with a rake file.
 The demo app has one model--dinosaur--and a route, ['/dinosaurs'](https://regenerating-dinosaur.herokuapp.com/dinosaurs), which renders JSON data containing information about all dinosaurs in the database.
+See this app's [model](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/app/models/dinosaur.rb), [routes](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/config/routes.rb), and [controller](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/app/controllers/dinosaurs_controller.rb) to see how this is set up.

 ### Instructions